 Year: 2013 / 2014 (hard to tell how long exactly as I was learning Unity at the time and tinkered with it in my free time after school)

-Inspired by Leonardo da Vinci's catapult of which 3D model was created by my project partner Piotr Klemczak.
+Inspired by Leonardo da Vinci's catapult of which 3D model was created by my teammate Piotr Klemczak.
 The application was a big part of our presentation for a nationwide high-school comptetion called Science on Stage.
 It received honourable mention.

 Run, Stupid, Run!

 Year: 2014 (about 2 weeks including learning of the language and library)

 Short, simple, yet hard game.
 Features 5 levels, 8-bit music composed by me (which fortunately can be muted), horrible pixel art graphics created obviusly also by me and casual mode since I realised I actually want people to beat this frustrating abomination of a game. *sighs* It's still a game I guess so why not put it here?